nftgoat/Express.js-note-taker/README.md

 # Express.js-note-taker
-In this project I am creating a note taker using express.js
+In this project I am creating a note taker using express.js.
+The functionality of this application will be continuosly added throughout the future